gitlabhq/gitlabhq/doc/ci/environments.md

-1. If the branch name contains special characters (`/`), and you use the `$CI_BUILD_REF_NAME` variable to dynamically create environments, there might be complications during deployment.
+1. If the branch name contains special characters (`/`), and you use the `$CI_BUILD_REF_NAME` variable to dynamically create environments, there might be complications during your Review Apps deployment.
 Follow the [issue 22849][ce-22849] for more information.
 1. You are limited to use only the [CI predefined variables][variables] in the `environment: name`.
 If you try to re-use variables defined inside `script` as part of the environment name, it will not work.